taocpp/PEGTL/doc/Rule-Reference.md

 * in namespace `tao::pegtl::utf8` for UTF-8 inputs,
 * in namespace alias `tao::pegtl::utf16` for native-endian UTF-16 inputs,
-* in namespace alias `tao::pegtl::utf32` for native-endian UTF-32 inputs.
+* in namespace alias `tao::pegtl::utf32` for native-endian UTF-32 inputs,
 * in namespace `tao::pegtl::utf16_be` for big-endian UTF-16 inputs,
 * in namespace `tao::pegtl::utf16_le` for little-endian UTF-16 inputs,
 * in namespace `tao::pegtl::utf32_be` for big-endian UTF-32 inputs,
 * in namespace `tao::pegtl::utf32_le` for little-endian UTF-32 inputs.

-Except for UTF-8 the Unicode rules are not automatically included with `<tao/pegtl.hpp>.
+Except for UTF-8 the Unicode rules are not automatically included with `<tao/pegtl.hpp>`.
 To make them available the following header files need to be included as required.

 * `tao/pegtl/unicode/utf16.hpp`